What No One Tells You About Brand Deals (The Good, The Bad, and The Ugly)

 If a brand says, “We pay 90 days after the campaign ends,” just know you might be waiting forever.
 Some influencers have had brands disappear without ever paying them.

-Pro Tip: Always request at least 50% upfront and have a clear contract outlining the payment terms.
+Always request at least 50% upfront or have a clear contract outlining the payment terms.

 2. Shady Contracts & Exclusivity Clauses